FabricLabs/fabric/API.md

 <a name="Channel"></a>

 ## Channel
-Creates a channel between to peers.
-Useful for aggregation of many transactions over time, to be settled on-chain later.
+Creates a channel between two peers. of many transactions over time, to be settled on-chain later.

 **Kind**: global class